Jab2870/grunt-markdown-site/README.md

 I would like to build on top of this work but rather than using the [marked](https://www.npmjs.com/package/marked) package for compiling markdown, I would like to use [pandoc](http://pandoc.org/).

+Once pandoc is being used rather than marked, we should be able to convert to files other than HTML, maybe PDFs (using LaTeX) or DOCX.

+We could also potentially use files other than markdown as source files.

 ## How's it going

 If you have Pandoc installed on your system, you should now be able to run `grunt build` to build the site now.
 It will use pandoc to convert the markdown files into HTML5 files.